nottutul/web-amraopari/README.md

 # web-amraopari
 Learn Different Programming Languages in Bangla.
-A simple website for the project of Industrial Training.
+A simple website (frontend) for the project of Industrial Training.